Policy

 v.

-through September 30.
-Employer B becomes responsible for paying the premium for
+for the period July 1 through September 30.
+Employer B becomes responsible for

-the July 1 through September 30 period if the premium is not paid by Employer
+paying the premium for the July 1 through September 30 period if the premium is

-A. Employer B is responsible for reporting and paying the premium for the
+not paid by Employer A. Employer B is responsible for reporting and paying the

-October 1 through June 30 period and subsequent periods.
+premium for the October 1 through June 30 period and subsequent periods.

 Partial transfer.